NathanielJS1541/pebble_protectors/docs/getting_started/02_git_good.md

 ## Committing a Change

-Now we've gone over the basics of staging, let's try it out by committing the changes from the [Making a Code Change](#making-a-code-change) section to the branch created in the [Creating a Feature Branch](#creating-a-feature-branch) section.

 In `git`, a "commit" is a record of the changes made to one or more file(s) with a description explaining what the change was for.
 An example of a commit message would be something like this:

 ```PowerShell